C4ptainCrunch/thesis/source/index.rst

 less visited nodes.
 Kocsis et al. [has shown XXX faux] that :math:`\frac{\sqrt{2}}{2}` :cite:`kocsis2006bandit` is a good value when rewards are in :math:`[0, 1]`.

-In step 3, the playouts are played by chosing an action from an uniform distribution since it is the first time these nodes are seen and we do not have a generic evaluation function do direct the playout towards 'better' states.
+In step 3, the playouts are played by choosing an action from an uniform distribution since it is the first time these nodes are seen and we do not have a generic evaluation function do direct the playout towards 'better' states.